mk7652/cse15l-lab-reports/labreport1.md

 ## Lab Report 1

-This tutorial will be about how to install visual source code, remote connect, and typing in and testing out some useful commands in the terminal.
+This tutorial will be about how to install VSCode, remote connect, and typing in and testing out some useful commands in the terminal.

-## Installing Visual Source Code
+## Installing VSCode

-First, before you do anything else, you must instal Visual Source Code onto your computer.
-To instal it please follow [this link](https://code.visualstudio.com/).
+First, before you do anything else, you must install VSCode onto your computer.
+To install it please follow [this link](https://code.visualstudio.com/).
 Once you open the link you will see a website that looks like the following image.

 ![Image](CSE15LScreenShotVSC.png)